Leptonic probes of Alternative Left-Right Symmetric Models: Lepton flavour Violating Processes

 In Fig.~\ref{fig:meg1} we present predictions for the various contributions to BR$(\mu \to e \gamma)$, while separating the individual channels, and we depict their dependence on $v_R$.
 From all scanned points, we only retain those where the $Z^\prime$ boson is heavy enough to evade collider bounds, \textit{i.e.}\ with $M_{Z^\prime} > 4.5$~TeV.
 Contributions from $W_R$/scotino exchanges, $H_1^\pm$/heavy neutrino exchanges and $H_2^\pm$/scotino exchanges are shown in blue, green and orange, respectively.
 Given that $M^2_{H_1^\pm} \sim \tan\beta M^2_{H_2^\pm}$ for the scanned region of the parameter space, the first Higgs mass $M_{H_1^\pm}$ is always about an order or magnitude larger than the mass of the second Higgs state $M_{H_2^\pm}$.
 Therefore, contributions featuring $H_1^\pm$ mediation are expected to be much smaller than those mediated by $H_2^\pm$ exchanges.
 This is clearly illustrated in Fig.~\ref{fig:meg1}, which shows that $H_2^\pm$ contributions to BR$(\mu \to e \gamma)$ can often be a few orders of magnitude larger than those involving $H_1^\pm$.
-Furthermore, despite of the very large $W_R$ boson mass, the associated contributions are always large by virtue of the couplings involved and often of similar size as those emerging from exchanges of the much lighter $H_2^\pm$ Higgs boson.
-Gauge couplings are indeed always stronger than the small neutrino/scotino Yukawa couplings relevant for the charged Higgs contributions in the model considered.
+Furthermore, despite the very large $ W_R$ boson mass, the associated contributions are always large by virtue of the couplings involved and often of similar size as those emerging from exchanges of the much lighter $H_2^\pm$ Higgs boson.
+We recall that throughout our parameter scan, the charged scalar $H_2^\pm$ is often found to be light, with a mass being one order of magnitude smaller than that of the $W_R$ boson.
+The charged Higgs contribution to the branching ratio BR$(\mu \to e \gamma)$ is consequently relatively enhanced.
+However, the $SU(2)_{R'}$ gauge coupling is always stronger than the small neutrino/scotino Yukawa couplings relevant for the charged Higgs contributions in the model considered.
 These $W_R$-boson exchange contributions are thus often by themselves sufficient to exclude a given scenario (as are those mediated by the second charged Higgs), or will soon be, as testified by the black and the red dashed lines representing the current and future bounds on the $\mu \to e \gamma$ branching ratio from the MEG~II experiment~\cite{Chiappini:2023luv, Baldini:2013ke}.